 Social Security Benefits

 Your funeral director will notify social security for you, however you must contact them and apply for any benefits if eligible, including the one time death benefit of $255.
 No letter is needed for social security.
 To make an appointment, simply call (800) 772-1213.

 Life Insurance Benefits

 Each Life insurance company either has an agent that you may contact or an 800 number to call.
 Simply contact the company, have your loved ones Life Ins.
 Policy number, social security number and date of death available as these will be items they will ask for.

-(your funeral director will explain the benefits available regarding burial, flag, marker and honor guard for your deceased loved one) Other VA benefits may be available outside of these mentioned.
-Here are some Toll Free Numbers to help.
+Your funeral director will explain the benefits available regarding the burial, flag, marker, and honor guard for your loved one.
+Other VA benefits may be available outside of these mentioned.

 Most employers have a contact person inside the company that will help with benefits.
 Often times this is a human resource specialist.
 We suggest making a phone call or sending a letter to the company to get information.

 Here we have compiled a checklist that will help you get your affairs in order after the death of a loved one.
 Though a solid starting point, this list may not be comprehensive, so always check with a lawyer if your loved one's portfolio was complicated or not in order.

 - Obtain certified copies of the Death Certificate (can be ordered as soon as registered with the state).

 - Make copies of dated obituary notice.
 Some Life Insurance Companies may ask for a copy.